-- The proximity of growing urban areas, major transportation corridors, and the Town's existing development exerts a major influence on the Town's land use. - The City of Whitewater is projected to have an additional 2,500 (approximate) residents and the City of Milton an additional 2,000 (approximate) by 2035, according to WDOA projections. - The growing Cities of Whitewater, Janesville, and Madison exert regional influence on the Town's land use, as does Interstate 90/39.
-These urban areas and transportation corridors offer the potential for residential, commercial, and light industrial development within the Town. - The Town has large amounts of publicly (State WDNR) owned land in its central portion and this ownership pattern will restrict the Town's potential for future residential, commercial, and light industrial development in this area. - Agriculture is the dominant land use category designation in the Town.
-These lands, particularly those categorized as large-scale agriculture, are being converted to other land use categories, usually small-scale agriculture or residential, at a slow, steady rate. - The Town's current zoning ordinance, particularly its Agricultural (A-2) and (A-3) zoning districts, has the potential to exacerbate the conversion of productive large-scale agriculture lands to other uses.
+- The proximity of growing urban areas, major transportation corridors, and the Town's existing development influence the Town's land use. - The proposed Town and City of Milton Intergovernmental Boundary Agreement -2009 would limit future Town residential development allowing only extremely low-density(1 residence/35 acres) development on approximately 3,955.3 acres of current Town lands. - The growing Cities of Janesville and Madison exert regional influence on the Town's land use, as does Interstate 90/39.
+These urban areas and transportation corridor offer the potential for continued residential and commercial development within the Town. - o The Newville settlement, located at the Rock River/Interstate 90/39 intersection in the northeast corner of the Town, offers the potential for continued development given its location and existing residential and commercial development. - The Town has large amounts of publicly-owned (State WDNR) land in its east-central portion and this ownership pattern will restrict the Town's potential for future development in this area. - Large-scale agriculture is the dominant land use category in the Town.
+Lands in this category are being converted to other land use categories, usually small-scale agriculture or low-density residential, at a moderate, steady rate. - The Town's current zoning ordinance, particularly its Agricultural Two (A-2) and Three (A-3) zoning districts, has the potential to exacerbate the conversion of productive, large-scale agriculture lands to other uses.
 These two districts were originally formulated to permit predominately small-scale agriculture land uses, although A-3 district's lots, and smaller lots in the A-2 district, are often not conducive to these uses.
-Thus, much of the land in these zoning districts is residential. - Additionally, the Town's zoning ordinance provides the Town no regulatory authority to review land divisions of 35 acres or greater.
-Thus, if an 80-acre parcel of prime farmland were proposed for division into two 40-acre parcels, with each new parcel to contain a new residence, and with none of the land in the two new parcels to be utilized for agriculture, the Town would have no recourse to review the proposed division. - The Town will need to ensure and maintain consistency between its Zoning (Map 2.2) and Future Land Use Maps (Map III.1), per State of Wisconsin Statute 66.1001.
-Additionally, the State of Wisconsin Department of Agriculture (DATCP) requires certification of the Town's Zoning Map to ensure the Town's agricultural landowners are eligible for DATCP's Farmland Preservation Program. - The Town has not yet adopted an electronic version of its Zoning Map, as prepared by Rock County, and will need to do so. - The Town's historical and current land use data is incomplete.
+Thus, much of the land in these zoning districts is residential.

+Additionally, the Town's zoning ordinance provides the Town no regulatory authority to review land divisions of 35 acres or greater.
+Thus, if an 80-acre parcel of prime farmland were proposed to be divided into two 40-acre parcels, with each new parcel to contain a new residence, and with none of the land in the two new parcels to be utilized for agriculture, the Town would have no recourse to review the proposed division.